 WARNING/CAUTION LIGHTS (cont'd)

-LOW FUEL Indicates approximately one gallon of usable fuel remaining for all-aluminum fuel tanks or 1.5 gallons for bladder-style tanks.
-The engine will run out of fuel after approximately five minutes at cruise power for aircraft with all-aluminum tanks or ten minutes with bladder-style tanks.
+LOW FUEL Indicates approximately three gallons of usable fuel remaining.
+The engine will run out of fuel after ten minutes at cruise power.

-Do not use low fuel caution light as a working indication of fuel quantity.
+Do not use LOW FUEL as a working indication of fuel quantity.